Not everyone loves long-form writing

 Let me guess....

-You already know what you need, but you don’t have the capacity or appetite to disappear into a document and second-guess every word.
+You know what you need, but you don’t have the capacity or appetite to disappear into a document.

-This is when it makes sense to hand over the reins, but handing off high-stakes work takes trust.
+This is when it makes sense to hand over the reins, but that’s easier said than done (especially when you’re already busy).

-So let’s say you get the right content writer in place…
+So let’s say you find this content writer who gets it…

 This is where things get good.